 As we get older, our bones become weak and brittle.
 Osteoporosis, also known as “the silent thief,” is the most common type of bone disease that makes the bones more prone to fracture.
 An estimated 10 million Americans have osteoporosis, and an additional 34 million have low bone mass.
 Research findings suggest that osteoporosis is especially common in postmenopausal women, placing them at increased risk for a whole host of problems, such as joint disorders and vertebral abnormalities.
 In this post, I’m examining vertebral compression fractures specifically; in fact, approximately 25% of all postmenopausal women in the United States have experienced a vertebral compression fracture.

 A vertebral compression fracture (VCF) occurs when too much pressure is placed on a weakened vertebra, causing the vertebra to collapse.
 VCFs are most commonly seen in the thoracic spine—the twelve vertebrae between the neck and the middle of the back—particularly among the lower vertebrae of this section of the spine.
 This type of fracture is usually defined as a vertebra in the spine that has decreased at least 15 to 20% in height resulting from fracture.
 VCFs are often the result of a fall or tumors, although for those with more severe osteoporosis, they can be caused by even mild stresses, such as bending over, coughing, or sneezing.
 Many patients who suffer a VCF recover with the aid of nonsurgical treatments, such as bracing, bed rest, or pain medications, within three months, eliminating the need for surgical treatment.
-For some patient, however, these treatment prove ineffective; in these cases, two minimally invasive procedures, called vertebroplasty and vertebral augmentation, may be considered as treatment options to treat the patient’s pain and prevent progressive spinal deformity.
+For some patients, however, these treatments prove ineffective; in these cases, two minimally invasive procedures, called vertebroplasty and vertebral augmentation, may be considered as treatment options to treat the patient’s pain and prevent progressive spinal deformity.

 Vertebroplasty for the treatment of VCFs was first successfully performed in France in 1984 and was introduced in the United States in the early 1990s.
 In vertebroplasty procedures, surgeons use X-ray guidance to inject bone cement into the collapsed bone of the vertebral body; the cement mixture hardens within minutes, stabilizing the fracture.
 The entire procedure is performed through small holes in the patient’s skin, and generally takes from one to two hours, depending on the number of vertebrae being treated.
 The mechanical support of the bone cement is intended to alleviate pain and prevent further loss of vertebral body height.